Self-employed professionals in paid employment

 Self-employment next to paid employment

 Is your situation the other way around: you are now in paid employment and you also want to work as a self-employed professional?
 That is possible.
-Discuss with your employer whether extra freelance work is allowed.
+Discuss with your employer whether they allow you to work as a freelancer for other clients.
 Check whether you have signed a non-compete or non-solicitation clause.
 If so, pay close attention to what it says and adjust your work as a self-employed professional accordingly.
 Because of your extra income, you can end up with a higher income tax rate.
 Discover what part-time entrepreneurship means.